Laurent - stock.adobe.com

 - ad hoc analysis tools;

-- software development kits and templates -- Tensorflow and Pytorch -- for its machine learning framework; and
+- software development kits and templates -- TensorFlow and PyTorch -- for its ML framework; and

 - direct connection to Microsoft's Azure environment.

-In the Adobe Experience Cloud, these capabilities enable the following:
+In the Adobe Experience Cloud, Sensei's AI features enable the following:

-- AI-driven customer experience, including the Adobe Target personalization engine for fine-tuning customer contacts and campaigns;
+- the Adobe Target personalization engine to fine-tune customer contacts and campaigns;

-- passive reporting on how, when and what customers are shopping for; and
+- passive reporting on how, when and what customers shop for; and

-- most interesting of all, Target watches customer online behavior in real time and picks up signals for immediate customer experience modification.
+- the ability to track customer online behavior in real time and pick up signals to modify CX.

-This diversity of approaches to enterprise AI is driving an equally diverse array of AI-powered CRM platforms, each with its own positives and negatives.
-This diversity will only increase as more CRM vendors join the fray in the coming year.
+The diversity of approaches to enterprise AI drives an equally diverse array of AI-powered CRM platforms, each with its own strengths and weaknesses.
+This diversity may increase as more CRM vendors join the fray.